 The City of Delta is prioritizing upgrades to 300 to 500 metres of its diking network in Boundary Bay.
-The original proposal had a flatter slope of 3:1 and granular fills, but DMAF funding will allow foreshore enhancements to incorporate Living Dike concepts for a portion of the project.
+While the original concept proposed a flatter slope of 3:1 and granular fills, with additional Disaster Mitigation and Adaptation Fund resources, the updated concept will allow foreshore enhancements to incorporate Living Dike concepts for a portion of the project within City of Delta.

-The Living Dike restoration methodology is based on successful salt marsh restoration work carried out on Vancouver Island by Project Watershed and K'ómoks First Nation and will involve application of sediment and follow-up monitoring and planting in three to five year cycles.
-Previous habitat mapping prepared by Friends of Semiahmoo Bay, Ducks Unlimited, City of Surrey and City of Delta will provide supporting information.
+The Living Dike restoration methodology is based on successful salt marsh restoration work carried out on Vancouver Island by Project Watershed and K'ómoks First Nation and will involve application of sediment and follow-up monitoring and planting in three- to five-year cycles.
+Previous habitat mapping prepared by Friends of Semiahmoo Bay Society, Ducks Unlimited Canada, City of Surrey and City of Delta will provide supporting information.